 To meet the needs of our customers the City of Gonzales is continually developing and improving our water system.
 There are 7 million gallons of storage capacity.
-Gonzales now has computer-controlled pumps to better monitor their system operations.
-Well 7 replaces Well No. 3 at 201 C St. and should come online fall 2022.
+Gonzales now has computer-controlled pumps to monitor their system operations.
+Well 7 replaces Well No. 3 at 201 C St. and is online.